Andrew Tarter is an anthropologist whose research in Haiti is

 My PhD coursework has been generously funded for 3 years by the National Science Foundation (NSF), through the NSF Graduate Research Fellowship.
 My dissertation research has been jointly-funded by the Wenner Gren Foundation and the National Science Foundation.
 Some of my research peripheral to my dissertation is supported by a grant from the National Endowment for the Humanities (NEH).

-I have just finished a Fulbright placement as a special assistant in the cabinet of the Prime Minister, at the Ministry of Planning and External Cooperation, in the Government of Haiti.
-I will spend the next year in rural Haiti finishing my dissertation research (find out more here and here).
+From 2012-2013 I took a break from the PhD to fulfill a Fulbright placement as a special assistant in the cabinet of the Prime Minister, at the Ministry of Planning and External Cooperation, in the Government of Haiti.
+I spent 2013-2014 in rural Haiti finishing my dissertation research (find out more here and here).
+I am currently writing my dissertation and will defend in spring 2015.
+For future updates visit: andrewtarter.com

 research interests/areas of experience